canvas-medical/documentation/collections/_api/task.md

             description: >- # TODO - enter status mapping table from README.
 Having rendering issues with the table The current status of the task.
 Supported values are **requested**, **cancelled** and **completed**.
             required: true
+          - name: intent
+            type: string
+            required: true
+            description: Distinguishes whether the task is a proposal, plan or full order.
+Canvas does not have a mapping for this field, so it should always be set to **unknown**.
           - name: description
             type: string
             required: true